Digital Implementation, Featured, News

 By

-Public Policy Projects’ (PPP) Ameneh Saatchi sat down with long-standing ally the Rt Hon Lord Hunt of Kings Heath OBE, former President of the Royal Society for Public Health and newly appointed Minister for Energy Security and Net Zero.
-Having been an early and vocal supporter of PPP’s Wound Care Programme, Lord Hunt discussed with Saatchi how his longstanding campaigning has informed the mission to bring wound care reform up on the political agenda.
+Public Policy Projects’ (PPP) Ameneh Saatchi sat down with long-standing ally, the Rt Hon Lord Hunt of Kings Heath OBE, former President of the Royal Society for Public Health and newly appointed Minister for Energy Security and Net Zero.
+Having been an early and vocal supporter of PPP’s Wound Care Programme, Lord Hunt discussed with Saatchi how his campaigning has informed the mission to bring wound care reform up on the political agenda.

 PPP is continuing its 2024 Wound Care Programme following a successful inaugural year.
 Their 2023 Insights Report, Going further for wound healing, was endorsed as “excellent” by Lord Hunt, who described it as “essential that Government and the NHS take note and act on the report’s recommendations.”
 With the new government working to enact its legislative agenda, we reflect on Lord Hunt’s desires for wound care reform and how PPP’s Wound Care Programme is facilitating the necessary discussions about how to build a consistent national experience of wound care.